Una storia importante (album)

-Una storia importante (English: "An important story"), also known by its Spanish name Una Historia Importante, is the upcoming sixteenth studio album by Eros Ramazzotti, released on 21 November 2025 through Universal.
+Una storia importante (English: "An important story"), also known by its Spanish name Una Historia Importante, is the sixteenth studio album by Eros Ramazzotti, released on 21 November 2025 through Friends & Partners and Sony Music.

 Background and composition

 The project consists of fifteen tracks featuring both new songs and reworkings of songs from Ramazzotti's discography.
 The album features American R&B singer Alicia Keys and Latin American singers Carín León, Kany García and Lali, alongside the appearance of Italian singers Elisa, Giorgia, Andrea Bocelli, Max Pezzali, Ultimo and Jovanotti.

 Promotion

 Live performances and world tour

 On 17 and 18 October, Ramazzotti premiered the song "Buona stella" with Italian singer-songwriter Elisa during his concert at the Ziggo Dome in Amsterdam, Netherlands.

 From February to November 2026, Ramazzotti will embark on his Una Storia Importante World Tour across Europe, the United States and Latin America.

 Singles

 The lead singles "Il mio giorno preferito / Mi día preferido" was published on 22 August 2025.
-The second single is a re-release of the song "L'Aurora / La Aurora", featuring vocals by Alicia Keys, was released at the same day as the album.
+The second single is a re-release of the song "L'Aurora / La Aurora", featuring vocals by Alicia Keys, was released at the same day as the Spanish language version of the album.
+The Italian language version was released a day later.